Pre-Hospital Care Protocols

 The State of Maine uses statewide EMS protocols for the care of patients in the pre-hospital environment.
 Protocols are developed by the Maine EMS Medical Direction & Practices Board (MDPB) and are reviewed/updated on a 2-year cycle.

-Maine EMS protocols are available via a free app for smartphones.
-It can be found in the App Store (iPhones/iPads) or Google Play (Android) as the "Maine EMS Protocol App" from Maine Emergency Medical Services.
+Maine EMS protocols are available via a free app for smartphones and other devices.
+It can be found in the App Store (iOS) or Google Play (Android) as the "Maine EMS Protocol App" from Maine Emergency Medical Services.
 Statewide protocols are no longer printed by Maine EMS but can be viewed, saved, and printed via the PDF link (below).

 Maine EMS 2023 Statewide Protocols

-Maine EMS and the Medical Direction & Practices Board (MDPB) developed updated statewide EMS protocols that go into effect on January 31, 2024.
+Maine EMS and the Medical Direction & Practices Board (MDPB) developed updated statewide EMS protocols that went into effect on January 31, 2024.

 Maine EMS 2023 EMS Protocol Update Education for all EMS clinicians.